 Now that we know the difference between the different types of content you can write and what you should be thinking about before you start, let’s talk about how to write it!
 First things first; you need to know who your perfect patients are and define them so you know whom to target.
 Doing this will allow you to choose the best topics, write in a way that makes sense to your perfect patient, and make sure that your content will attract the visitors you want.

 How to Find Content Topics

 When you are thinking of topics, remember that you don’t always have to write about what you’re selling.
-Red Bull doesn’t make content about caffeinated drinks; its content is about energy, adrenaline, and pursing life to the limits.
+Red Bull doesn’t make content about caffeinated drinks; its content is about energy, adrenaline, and pushing life to the limits.

 Remember that piece about referring domains that I mentioned before?
 Although it isn’t selling websites for us, it is a relevant topic, it solidifies us as experts, and has attracted links that benefit our entire site.

-Look at your competitors, listen to you patients, check out great content writing doctors in your practice area who are located in other states, and look at search terms on your site using Google Analytics.
+Look at your competitors, listen to your patients, check out great content writing doctors in your practice area who are located in other states, and look at search terms on your site using Google Analytics.
 Also, before writing new content, review content that is already on your site to determine whether a new page is needed or if you have content that can be updated or repurposed.

 Once you have decided on your topic, do some searches to see what is already ranking in Google.
 If the answer to the question you are searching for doesn’t appear in the first three results, don’t bother.
-You want to find topics that haven’t been talked about before, or explain a topic better than anyone else ever has.
+You want to find topics that haven’t been talked about before or explain a topic better than anyone else ever has.

 How to Write Content